How to Create a Vision Board Online & Fulfill Your Creative Goals

-So if you want to make your vision board in on your Pinterest account, a Powerpoint presentation, a secret blog, a cork board, or a notebook, it’s up to you.
+So if you want to make your vision board in on your Pinterest account, a Powerpoint presentation, a secret blog, Instagram feed, or using Canva, it’s up to you.
 Go with the medium that you love and see on a daily basis.

 Do what works for you.